Single-molecule FRET: Advantages

 Kinetic information in a system under equilibrium is lost at the ensemble level because none of the concentrations of the reactants and products change over time.
 However, at the single-molecule level, the transfer between the reactants and products can happen at a measurable high rate and be balanced over time stochastically.
 Thus, tracing the time trajectory of a particular molecule enables the direct measurement of the rate constant of each transition step, including the intermediates that are hidden at the ensemble level due to their low concentrations.
-This allows smFRET to be used to study DNA, RNA, and protein’s folding dynamics.
-Similar to protein folding, DNA and RNA folding go through multiple interactions, folding pathways, and intermediates before reaching their native states.
+This allows smFRET to be used to study DNA, RNA, and protein's folding dynamics.
+Like protein folding, DNA and RNA folding go through multiple interactions, folding pathways, and intermediates before reaching their native states.

 SmFRET is also shown to utilize a three-color system better than ensemble FRET.
 Using two acceptor fluorophores rather than one, FRET can observe multiple sites for correlated movements and spatial changes in any complex molecule.
 This is shown in the research on the Holliday Junction.
 SmFRET with the three-color system offers insights into synchronized movements of the junction's three helical sites and the near non-existence of its parallel states.
 Ensemble FRET can use a three-color system as well.
-However, any obvious advantages are outweighed by the three-color system's requirements which include a clear separation of fluorophore signals.
+However, any obvious advantages are outweighed by the three-color system's requirements, including a clear separation of fluorophore signals.
 For a clear distinction of signal, FRET overlaps must be small but that also weakens FRET strength.
 SmFRET corrects its overlap limitations by using band-pass filters and dichroic mirrors which further the signal between two fluorescence acceptors and solve for any bleed-through effects.